 The UK has recently opted into the simplified reporting procedure.

 We have made our first submission to the UN Committee on the Rights of the Child [the Committee].
 This will assist them in deciding the main issues and concerns they will focus on in the new reporting process.
 Download a copy.

 The Committee publishes its List of Issues Prior to Reporting [LOIPR].
 This asks the government about their actions relating to the implementation of the UNCRC and the two Optional Protocols.
 Download a copy.

 The UK Government will submit a report to the Committee on progress in, and barriers to, addressing the main issues and concerns raised in the LOIPR.

 We made our second submission to the Committee on 1st December; this includes and amplifies the voice of some of Scotland’s most marginalised young people and responds to the UK Government report and other issues that young people consider relevant and important whether or not they are included in the Government’s report.

-The Committee will meet with NGOs, Civil Society, National Human Rights Institutions, Children and Young People’s Commissioners and the UK and devolved Governments to ask questions and hear evidence about children and young people’s human rights issues in the UK.
+The Committee met with NGOs, Civil Society, National Human Rights Institutions, Children and Young People’s Commissioners and the UK and devolved Governments to ask questions and hear evidence about children and young people’s human rights issues in the UK.
+Article 12 in Scotland was represented by our Honorary Chairperson Dr Lynne Tammi.

 A pocket guide to the reporting process can be downloaded at: https:// www.childrightsconnect.org/wp-content/uploads/2018/05/crcbookleteng.pdf